denten-books/plain-text/5-home.md

 as attachment to objects that "represent extensions of self" [@frost_cognitive-behavioral_1996; @saxena_treatment_2007, 1144].
-Object-affect fusion (OAF) identifies a dynamic by which, in the words of Stephen Kellet and Kaaren Knight, an "individual appears to pair and fuse emotions associated with objects to the actual objects themselves" [@kellett_does_2003, 458].
+Object-affect fusion (OAF) identifies a dynamic by which, in the words of Stephen Kellet and Karen Knight, an "individual appears to pair and fuse emotions associated with objects to the actual objects themselves" [@kellett_does_2003, 458].
 For compulsive hoarders, "possessions therefore falsely become symbolic tabernacles of affective information inevitably creating difficulties at the point of